 Ensure You’re Clicking on an Actual Survey

 Legitimate online survey e-mail invitations will provide information on the type of study being conducted, the survey length, and the incentive for completion.
 Do not respond or click on e-mail “survey invitations” that feature ads to win products, cash, etc. These e-mails are not coming from legitimate market research companies!
+And if you receive an offer out of the blue to complete a survey for an iPhone for instance – run away!
+This is not a credible offer.

 Double-Check Before Downloading